 Chi squared tests – Goodness of fit tests and contingency tables, degrees of freedom.

-The department organises a Year 6 Team Maths Challenge for local primary schools each November.
+The department organised a Year 6 Team Maths Challenge for local primary schools each November prior to Lockdown and intends to restart this at some point in this academic year.

 The department is an Institutional member of the Mathematical Association and is represented on both the UKMT Council and the UKMT Challenges Committee.